 - 6. States or political and/or economic integration organizations shall become Members of IUCN by notifying the Director General of their adhesion to these Statutes. - 7.
-Government agencies, national and international non-governmental organizations and affiliates shall become Members of IUCN when the Council has determined that: - (a) the applicant shares and supports the objectives of IUCN; - (b) the applicant does not pursue objectives or carry out activities that conflict with the objectives or activities of IUCN; - (c) the applicant has as one of its central purposes the achievement of IUCN's mission and a substantial record of activity in the conservation of nature and natural resources; and - (d) the applicant meets the other qualifications for membership as prescribed in the Regulations. - 8.
-Before admitting an applicant the Council shall: - (a) notify Members of the application and consider any objection raised; and - (b) follow the procedure and criteria prescribed in the Regulations. - 9.
+Government agencies, national and international non-governmental organizations and affiliates shall become Members of IUCN when the Council has determined that: - (a) the applicant shares and supports the objectives of IUCN; - (b) the applicant has as one of its central purposes the achievement of IUCN's objectives and a substantial record of activity in the conservation of nature and natural resources; - (c) the objectives and track record of the applicant embody to a substantial extent: - (i) the conservation of the integrity and diversity of nature; and, either or both: - (ii) the aim to ensure that any use of natural resources is equitable and ecologically sustainable;

+- (iii) dedication to influencing, encouraging and assisting societies to meet the objectives of IUCN; - (d) the applicant does not pursue objectives or carry out activities that conflict with the objectives or activities of IUCN; and - (e) the applicant meets the other qualifications for membership as prescribed in the Regulations.1 - 8.
+Before admitting an applicant the Council shall: - (a) notify Members of the application and consider any objection raised; and - (b) follow the procedure and criteria prescribed in the Regulations.2 - 9.
 The Council shall admit the applicant by a two-thirds majority of votes cast. - 10.
-Any decision of the Council on admission of an applicant may be appealed by ten Members eligible to vote acting within the period prescribed in the Regulations.

-The World Conservation Congress (hereinafter referred to as "the World Congress"), on such an appeal, shall have the right to reverse the Council's decision by a two-thirds majority of votes cast by each Category of Member eligible to vote.

-11. An applicant denied admission by the Council shall not reapply for admission for a period of three years.
+Any decision of the Council on admission of an applicant may be appealed by ten Members eligible to vote acting within the period prescribed in the Regulations.3 The World Conservation Congress (hereinafter referred to as "the World Congress"), on such an appeal, shall have the right to reverse the Council's decision by a two-thirds majority of votes cast by each Category of Member eligible to vote. - 11.
+An applicant denied admission by the Council shall not reapply for admission for a period of three years.
 An applicant whose appeal against denial of admission by the Council has been rejected by the World Congress shall not reapply for admission for a period of five years.
 If an applicant whose membership has once been rejected by the World Congress again applies and Council recommends admission, then such re-application shall be submitted to the World Congress for decision.